Kore-eda tells Cannes felt 'pressure' working with Korean all-stars

 He has long been a favourite with South Korean film-makers, having played a range of characters from a repressed Catholic priest who becomes a vampire to a Joseon-era king who starves his son to death.

-In "Broker", he plays a debt-ridden man who discovers an abandoned baby and volunteers to find him a new family -- in exchange for money.
+In "Broker", he plays a debt-ridden man who discovers an abandoned baby and volunteers to find him a new family -- in exchange for money, though to his credit he proves to be hopelessly inept at child trafficking.

 Actress and K-pop star Lee -- also known as IU -- plays the young mother who abandons her newborn.